Mapping AI Tools to Every Phase of Your SDLC

 6. CI/CD & Deployment: Intelligent Pipeline Optimization

 Continuous Integration and Continuous Deployment pipelines automate the process of building, testing, and deploying code.
-AI is adding intelligence to these pipelines, making deployments faster, safer, and more predictable.
+AI is adding intelligence to these pipelines, and a new pattern has emerged in 2026: agents that generate code now run that code inside ephemeral sandboxes before it ever hits a pipeline, making deployments faster, safer, and more predictable.

 Key AI Tools for CI/CD: